colejd/colejd.github.io/_pages/apps/liquid-math/index.md

 layout: product-page
 permalink: /apps/liquid-math/
 cover-image: preview.png
+excerpt: Liquid Math is an interactive simulator for reaction-diffusion systems.
+Think of it like a sort of lava lamp that you control the behavior of.
+Or think of it as a drawing program that brings your brush strokes to life.
+Or think of it as an educational tool for linear algebra.
+It's up to you.
 ---

 {% assign _images = "images/screenshot-1.png, images/screenshot-2.png, images/screenshot-3.png, images/screenshot-4.png, images/screenshot-5.png" | split: ", " %}